COVID Delta variant represents 2-4% of French cases -minister Veran

 “We are in the process of crushing the virus and crushing the pandemic, and we must in no way let the Indian variant get the upper hand so that it leads to another wave of the pandemic,” Veran told reporters at a Paris vaccination centre.

-On Monday, British Prime Minister Boris Johnson delayed his plans to lift most remaining COVID-19 restrictions by a month, citing the dangers posted by the COVID Delta variant. (https://reut.rs/3gDs0H9)
+On Monday, British Prime Minister Boris Johnson delayed his plans to lift most remaining COVID-19 restrictions by a month, citing the dangers posted by the COVID Delta variant. (reut.rs/3gDs0H9)

 France’s COVID numbers have steadily gone down over the last two months after the country eased its third, national lockdown.
 France has over 110,400 COVID deaths, the ninth-highest COVID death toll in the world.